 Life is a journey you have to navigate by yourself.
 There is no map, just interconnected perspectives, and where you end up matters less than the route you choose to take.

-So join us as we uncover stories of incredible characters – from unsung heroes to legends of the future – leaving their mark on the world by doing exactly that.
+So join us as we uncover stories of unique characters – whether they’re unsung heroes or legends in the making – who are leaving their mark on the world by doing exactly that.

 Ryan Weideman drove a New York City cab for more than 30 years.
 With one eye on the road and a camera in his hand, every passenger was a story, every trip a wild ride.